javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 ![](figure-bracket-style.png)

 As a summary:
-- For a really short code one line is acceptable: like `if (cond) return null`.
+- For a really short code, one line is acceptable: like `if (cond) return null`.
 - But a separate line for each statement in brackets is usually better.

 ### Line length